dexturr/noti-fire/README.md

 # Notifire

-A simple notification library for code quality.
+A simple notification library for managing technical debt.

 ## The cheesey sales pitch